rbprado/Ruby-MongoDB-VMs/README.md

-#VM mongodb - Ubuntu Trusty32 + MongoDB
-#VM develop - Ubuntu Trusty32 + Ruby and RVM installations
+# Vagrantfile for MongoDB VM and Ruby 2.2.3 VM

 This project uses Vagrant to mount and deploy a environment according the request of Paulo Schreiner from Instituto de